 In our product tests, the Japanese mandoline’s incredibly sharp blade was unmatched by any other adjustable mandoline.
 It’s as agile and precise as a chef’s knife in expert hands and comes with three interchangeable blade styles for matchstick and julienne cuts of different widths.

-The hand guard, a separate plastic piece you can use to hold down items like onions or cucumbers, is clunky and somewhat uncomfortable to hold.
+What we'd leave: The hand guard, a separate plastic piece you can use to hold down items like onions or cucumbers, is clunky and somewhat uncomfortable to hold.
 It’s not exactly what you want in a product’s main safety feature, which is why we suggest cut-resistant gloves down below for those who are still nervous about accidents.
 It’s also not dishwasher-safe (though it's easy enough to hand-wash).
 As Shilpa notes though, the plastic has a tendency to stain, especially when slicing carrots or beets.

 Best Mandoline Slicer for beginners: Oxo Large Adjustable Handheld Slicer

-Pros: Easy adjustment dial and locking system.
+- Easy adjustment dial and locking system

-Cons: Less-sharp blade.
+Cons:

-For some people, a good mandoline is only defined by how sharp its blade is.
+What we love: For some people, a good mandoline is only defined by how sharp its blade is.
 For others, a mandoline is better defined by its usability—after all, what good is a mandoline in your cupboard if you’re too intimidated to use it?
 Oxo’s Large Adjustable Handheld Slicer is designed to make mandoline slicing easy enough for everyday cooking, and we loved its details.

-To start, the Oxo slicer has a comfortable handle and rubber feet, making it easy to secure against a cutting board or counter.
+To start, the Oxo slicer has a comfortable handle and rubber footer, making it easy to secure against a cutting board or counter.
 It also has an oversized hand guard to protect your fingers and an adjustment dial with seven clearly labeled settings in 0.5mm increments.
 But where the Oxo stands out is its see-through slicing plane—just past the blade, the plastic slicing surface is made of clear plastic so you can easily see whatever you just sliced.
 This is key to preventing sliced food from stacking so tall it causes the guard to snag on your next pass.

 We also really liked that the blade locks securely into place for slicing and storage.
 It was the mandoline we felt most confident in setting up, and with everything clearly labeled, we didn’t even have to consult the user manual.

-This isn’t a mandoline that can get fancy with julienne or waffle cuts because the single blade is permanently fixed inside the slicer.
+What we'd leave: This isn’t a mandoline that can get fancy with julienne or waffle cuts because the single blade is permanently fixed inside the slicer.
 Oxo does make a larger mandoline that offers that functionality.
 We also wish the blade was just a hair sharper—during testing it required a bit more force than we’d like to get through fibrous vegetables like sweet potatoes.
 Still, we feel confident using this mandoline, and it was sharp enough to slice through everything without tearing.

 If you are intimidated by the size of a mandoline’s blade, or only plan to use it for smaller items like garlic cloves, summer squash, or cucumbers, consider this tiny, handheld model from Oxo.
 The Good Grips Mini Complete Grate & Slice Set is ideal for mandoline experimentation and will have you feeling a bit safer while using it.

 Instead of having a bunch of loose blades to swap out, these are actually three attachments that lock into a box: a straight blade, a grater, and a microplane.
 The straight blade is excellent for shaving veggies for salad, particularly radishes, brussels sprouts, or fennel.
 While you can’t adjust the thickness, it produced a finer cut than most people can easily achieve with a knife, all the while maintaining enough structural integrity to still have crunch.
+Safety-wise, it does come with a finger guard, but given the size of the items it’s best for, like garlic cloves, that guard isn’t the most useful and we found it easier to just slice carefully freehand.

 The Zyliss 2-in-1 Handheld Slicer has a micro-serrated blade, which didn’t cut as cleanly as our winners.
 While the serration helped cut through tougher vegetables, it left tears on more delicate foods instead of clean, even slices from straight-blade mandolines.
 Still, we liked how sturdy it was, and the button-activated julienne slicing mode is a well-designed feature.